General-purpose bomb: WWII-era British

-Modern GP bombs
+Modern

-Modern American GP bombs: the Mark 80 series
+American: the Mark 80 series

 During the Korean War and Vietnam War the U.S. used older designs like the M65, M117 and M118, which had an explosive content about 65% higher than most contemporary weapons.
 Although some of these weapons remain in the U.S. arsenal, they are little used and the M117 is primarily carried only by the B-52 Stratofortress.